Submit

 The University strictly prohibits retaliation against any person for making any good faith report under this policy.
 This includes peer retaliation.
 Involved parties may not interfere with any right or privilege secured by this policy or retaliate against an individual who has engaged in protected conduct, to include that they made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing under this part.

 Engaging in retaliation is a separate violation of policy and can result in disciplinary action regardless of the outcome of the investigation and resolution of the initial complaint.
-The university will respond to conduct that reasonably may constitute retaliation using the same procedures it uses for other forms of harassment, discrimination and sexual misconduct.
+The university will respond to conduct that reasonably may constitute retaliation using the same procedures it uses for other forms of harassment, discrimination, sexual misconduct and retaliation.

 Examples of retaliation include, but are not limited to, intimidation, threats, coercion, or discrimination if based on the underlying protected conduct.
 Any person who engages in such retaliation shall be subject to disciplinary action, up to and including expulsion or termination of employment.